SxC97/Yabai-Spaces/README.md

 ## Installation Instructions

 Download the yabai.1d.sh file and drop into the Bitbar plugin folder.
-For more indepth instruction and a configuration guide, check the wiki!
+For more indepth instruction and a configuration guide, check out the [wiki](https://github.com/SxC97/Yabai-Spaces/wiki)!

 ## Known issues